Please login to continue

 IHART

-IHART is a process, commissioned by Ethnos360, using independent investigators to thoroughly review the historical allegations of abuse that have arisen.
-As this process has moved forward, it has become clear that the task is both complicated and time-consuming.
-Nevertheless, Ethnos360 remains committed to facilitating the investigation of these historical allegations.
+IHART was a process, commissioned by Ethnos360 in 2010, that used independent investigators to thoroughly review the historical allegations of abuse that had arisen.
+As this process moved forward, it became clear that the task was both complicated and time-consuming.
+Nevertheless, Ethnos360 remained committed to facilitating the investigation of these historical allegations.
+The final investigation was concluded in 2023.

-Our original goals for this process have not changed.
-These are: to be certain that there is no current member of Ethnos360 who has sexually abused children; to give victims an avenue to tell their story; to offer a means for counseling for any victims who desire that; and to learn from the past to make our organization as safe as possible for all children.
+The original goals for this process never changed.
+These were: to be certain that there is no current member of Ethnos360 who has sexually abused children; to give victims an avenue to tell their story; to offer a means for counseling for any victims who desire that; and to learn from the past to make our organization as safe as possible for all children.

-Theresa Lynn Sidebotham of Telios Law PLLC is the IHART coordinator.
+Theresa Lynn Sidebotham of Telios Law PLLC was the IHART coordinator for the majority of the investigations.
 Ms. Sidebotham has a strong background in missions.
 She grew up on the mission field herself, in an urban environment in the Asia-Pacific region.
 She has experienced home school, international school, mission boarding school, U.S. private Christian school and public school.
 As she and her husband spent time in the military and on the mission field, two of their four children were born overseas.
-She understands abuse issues and protecting children, as she both personally experienced an environment where child sexual abuse was endemic, and had to protect her own children in a similar environment.
+She understands abuse issues and protecting children, as she both personally experienced an environment where child sexual abuse was endemic and had to protect her own children in a similar environment.

 For the bulk of her practice, Ms. Sidebotham works with numerous ministries, helping to put in place child safety policies, screening, and training, and advising on child safety issues and investigations.
 She also advises on organizational/HR policies and conducts other investigations into alleged misconduct, such as for sexual harassment.

-Ms. Sidebotham is working to make sure that IHART provides thorough investigations, good avenues of communication, uses current best practice standards and ensures the privacy of those who have entrusted their stories to IHART.
+Ms. Sidebotham worked to make sure that IHART provided thorough investigations, good avenues of communication, used current best practice standards and ensured the privacy of those who entrusted their stories to IHART.

 Return to the Child Safety page.